FierceDeity77/The_sidequest_project/README.md

-# The SideQuest — A Centralized Gaming Community Platform
+# The SideQuest: A Centralized Gaming Community Platform

 The SideQuest is a full-stack web application inspired by platforms like Reddit, Steam, GameFAQs, GameSpot, IGN, and Fextralife.
 It brings together community discussions, game information, reviews, guides, and user-generated content into one centralized hub.

+# Community-Centered Around Games

+SideQuest is a community-driven platform where every game has its own main community, called a Hub.
+Within each Hub, users can create Taverns, which are sub-communities associated with that game.
+This structure ensures that discussions, guides, and content stay organized around each game while fostering rich, interconnected communities.

 ---